 Nemmoco Petroleum Corporation ("Nemmoco") is a private company of which 37.5% is owned by Timothy M. Elliott, an officer and director of the Company, provides certain personnel, general, accounting and administrative services to the Company at its offices in Dubai on a cost basis.
-For the three months ended March 31, 2016, the fees totalled \$0.1 million (Q1 2015: \$0.2 million).
-At March 31, 2016, \$3 thousand was due from Nemmoco (December 31, 2015: \$11 thousand due to).
+For the three and six months ended June 30, 2016, the fees totalled \$0.2 and \$0.3 million (Q2 2015: \$0.2 million and \$0.4 million).
+At June 30, 2016, no amount was due from Nemmoco (December 31, 2015: \$11 thousand due to).

 Loon Energy Corporation ("Loon Energy") is a publicly traded Canadian corporation with no employees.
 Serinus and Loon Energy are related as they have five common directors and officers and the same principal shareholder.
 Management and administrative services are provided by the management and staff of Serinus.
-For the three months ended March 31, 2016, these fees totalled \$2 thousand (Q1 2015: \$2 thousand).
-At March 31, 2016, Loon Energy owed \$nil (December 31, 2015: \$nil) to Serinus for these services.
+For the three and six months ended June 30, 2016, these fees totalled \$2 thousand and \$4 thousand (Q2 2015: \$3 thousand and \$5 thousand).
+At June 30, 2016, Loon Energy owed no amount (December 31, 2015: \$nil) to Serinus for these services.

 As part of the Serinus plan of arrangement to spin-off its Colombian and Peruvian assets to Loon Energy in 2008, Loon Energy and Serinus entered into an indemnification agreement in which Loon Energy agreed to indemnify Serinus for any and all liabilities, claims, etc. associated with the share and asset transfers that were part of the spin-off of those assets.
-Both companies held by Loon Energy that hold such liabilities are in process of wind-up and management expects the exposure under the guarantee to end in 2016.
+The Peruvian company holding the assets was wound up with no further potential liability.
+The Colombian assets were transferred to its parent company prior to commencing wind-up of the Colombian company.